College of Communication > Academics > Graduate Programs > Independent Study & Experiential Learning

 Graduate students in the College of Communication are permitted to take a maximum of 8 credits worth of independent study/experiential learning courses.
 These courses include:

-Independent study offers the above average student with substantial training in a communication subspecialty the opportunity to individually shape a course of study with a faculty expert.
+Independent study is an opportunity for high-achieving students with substantial training in a communication subspecialty to individually shape a course of study with a faculty expert.
 An independent study is not a substitute for regular curricular offerings, a way around requirements or a schedule alternative for students unwilling to accommodate the timetable of a needed course.
-Independent study is an avenue for continued learning if a student possesses the initiative and discipline to both structure and pursue a course of study on fairly independent terms.
+Independent study is an avenue for continued learning if a student possesses the initiative and discipline to structure and pursue a course of study on fairly independent terms.

 If you are interested in conducting an independent study, please consult with your program director before proceeding.

-Student must submit an independent study request form and an independent study proposal that will contain as a minimum the following provisions:
+STEP 1: Student must submit an independent study request form and an independent study proposal.
+The independent study proposal will contain as a minimum the following provisions:

 This proposal will serve as the course syllabus and it can be referred to in cases of grade challenges.
 Only changes mutually agreeable to student and instructor are permissible and then such arrangements must be in place in writing and signed by both parties.

-The form must be signed and approved by your faculty advisor and graduate program director before being submitted.
+STEP 2: The independent study request form must be signed and approved by your faculty advisor and graduate program director before being submitted.
 If approved, you will be registered for the appropriate independent study course (CMNS 592, HTHC 592, JOUR 592, MCS 592, PRAD 592).

-Please submit you signed, completed independent study form and proposal to:
+STEP 3: Please submit your signed, completed independent study form and proposal to: